 - A strong brand guides strategic decision-making.
 When my brand is well-defined, I can look to it to filter where and how I can innovate, or what categories I can expand into with confidence in my ability to grow.If I am the CEO of Brooks Running and I'm considering areas for innovation, I look to my brand, represented by the tagline of "Run Happy."
 My brand is about the joy of running – not the joy of skateboarding, not the joy of sports in general, not even about running for the sake of things other than joy.
 This lens puts into sharp relief where I can or cannot grow, making my decisions easier and more accurate.

 I'm using the phrase "strong brand" with intention.
 A weak brand does not command the same value as a strong brand.
-At LCP Consulting, we define a strong brand as one that is customer-motivating, distinctive and ownable to you, simple and singular, and leverages your unique competencies.
+At Ironclad Brand Strategy, we define a strong brand as one that is customer-motivating, distinctive and ownable to you, simple and singular, and leverages your unique competencies.